Sleep Disorders

 Hyperekplexia | Neonates to early childhood | Exaggerated startle due to glycine receptor mutations. |

-Benign infantile shuddering | Infancy and early childhood | Bilateral movement of the arms and shoulders lasting a few seconds without loss of awareness. |
+Benign infantile shuddering | Infancy and early childhood | Bilateral high-amplitude tremulousness of the arms and shoulders lasting a few seconds without loss of awareness. |

-Breath-holding spell | Infancy and early childhood | Precipitated by fear or frustration with vigorous crying followed by breath-holding on exhalation (cyanotic), or occurs after minor injury without crying (pallid). |
+Breath-holding spell | Infancy and early childhood | Precipitated by fear or frustration with vigorous crying followed by breath-holding on exhalation (cyanotic) or occurs after minor injury without crying (pallid). |

 Gastroesophageal reflux (Sandifer syndrome) | Infancy and early childhood | May present with dystonic head posturing or opisthotonus, apnea, laryngospasm, bradycardia, or abnormal eye movements.
 Often occurs in relation to feeds. |

-Night terrors | Early childhood | Typically occur during slow-wave sleep with sudden onset of screaming with bizarre movements and altered awareness (first part of the night). |
+Night terrors | Early childhood | Typically occur during slow-wave sleep with sudden onset of screaming with bizarre movements and altered awareness (first part of the night).
+Rarely occur more than once in an evening. |

-Self-gratification phenomenon | Early childhood | More commonly occurs in girls.
-May present with autonomic signs and is usually distractible. |
+Self-gratification phenomenon | Early childhood | May present with autonomic signs like facial flushing and leg crossing.
+Usually distractible. |

 Rage attacks | Early childhood | Goal-directed violent outbursts that are provoked. |